ExplainedRE/website/content/posts/flare-on 7 - Rabbithole/index.md

     0x1E4BFF retn
 ```

 Let's set a breakpoint at the beginning of `Generate_DiMap` and run the program again.
 This time, we will enter the first call to `rax`.
-Running the program once again, we are now stopped at `0x1E4BE2`, just before `DiMap` name is generated.
+Running the program once again, we are now stopped at `0x1E4BE2`, just before the `DiMap` name is generated.
 Stepping into the `call` we see a `jmp` instruction to a function in `0x1C542C` that looks familiar.
 Too familiar.
 The function we have just arrived at looks like the reversed function of the XOR decryption function we implemented at the beginning of the analysis (`xor_decrypt_data`).
 In fact, this looks like the encryption function that was responsible for XOR encrypting the data.
 We can safely assume that this is a rolling XOR encryption function so let's name it `xor_encrypt_data`.
 Note, that if you will check the leaked source code, you will also find a pair of XOR encryption and decryption function which will look similar (but not an exact match) to our own pair of functions.

 {{< image src="images/image_22.png" >}}